-The header file can be included using #include <slurm/slurm_workflow.h> and should be linked using -lslurm_workflow and -lslurm.
+When using the library, the header file can be included using #include <slurm/slurm_workflow.h> and the library should be linked against using -lslurm_workflow -lslurm.

 Information on past jobs and accounting

 The sacct command can be used to enquire the Slurm database about a past job.